geomagpy/magpy/README.md

 ### 5.6 Some basic methods for timeseries data manipulations

-Asigning data to other keys, removing missing data, etc
+Assigning data to other keys, removing missing data, etc

 ### 5.7 Derivatives